 The Truths of Witchcraft and Paganism

-There are many terms we associate mystical processes under the general term magic.
+There are many terms we associate with mystical processes under the general term magic.
 You’ll find we see many of these terms as negative because of our cultural programming.
 This is not a mistake.
 Demonizing processes and people make them socially unacceptable.
-So, this amounts to an admission.
+This amounts to an admission.
 There must be some substance to these processes.
 Otherwise, why attempt to demonize them?
 Often you will find there isn’t a difference between these practices and what is acceptable in mainstream religion.

 To make things more confusing, the people who use these processes create their terminology.
 For instance, what is Magik with a K?
 And, what is The Craft?
 These are all interesting terms that our culture has intentionally skewed.
 You need to talk about them all since these topics weave together.
 So, we can start almost anywhere.
 Let’s start with Paganism and Magic.

 Any belief system outside of mainstream Christianity is classified as Pagan.
-This is the first term which is demonized.
+This is the first term that is demonized.
 In reality, all the beliefs and practices come from earlier systems.
 So, the roots of Christianity are pagan.
-The Abrahamic religions are all a rebranding of earlier mystery religions of Assyria, Babylon, Egypt and Persia.
+The Abrahamic religions are all a rebranding of earlier mystery religions of Assyria, Babylon, Egypt, and Persia.
 There is nothing new in the Abrahamic religions of Judaism, Christianity and Islam.
 This is even admitted by the leading Christian authorities, but in a subtle and eloquent way.

-Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
+Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
 In such matters as these, Christianity claims no monopoly or originality. ― The Catholic Encyclopedia and International Work, Vol. 14 (1907)

 We are all familiar with the term Magic.
 Some things in life simply magical, like falling in love.
 Magic can also involve directing energy to achieve some purpose.
 For example, The Craft and is an example of using your intention with a purpose.